UPDATE (9:41 am, 06.22): Disney has unveiled its calendar of Walt Disney World Resort hotel openings. You can find the full details below.

 Resort hours: starting on June 5, both Universal Studios Florida and Islands of Adventure will be open from 9:00 am to 6:00 pm.
 Volcano Bay‘s hours, meanwhile, will be from 10:00 am to 5:00 pm, and CityWalk‘s, 8:00 am to 10:00 pm.

-Please note that a reservation to enter the parks won’t be required, but their capacity will be limited, and they may reach capacity.
+Please note that a reservation to enter the parks isn’t required, but their capacity has been limited (at 35% of total occupancy, to start).

-Parking at and entering the resort: valet parking will continue to be suspended, and cars will continue to be spaced out in the garages.
-The temperature check at CityWalk will also proceed (if you have a fever of 100.4 degrees or higher, you won’t be allowed to enter), as will the practice of providing one free disposable face covering if you forget yours at home (oh, yeah – those masks are still mandatory, as well).
-You’ll also notice that all those social-distancing markers and signs from the dining and shopping district will now be present across all three of the parks.
+Parking at and entering the resort: valet parking continues to be suspended, and cars continue to be spaced out in the garages.
+Temperature checks proceed (if you have a fever of 100.4 degrees or higher, you won’t be allowed to enter), as is the practice of providing one free disposable face covering if you forget yours at home (oh, yeah – those masks are still mandatory, as well).
+You’ll also notice that all those social-distancing markers and signs from the dining and shopping district are now present across all three of the parks.

-Entering the theme parks: grabbing one of those trusty park guides will be slightly different, as Universal will no longer have them sitting out on shelves, where multiple people can touch them – instead, employees will hand them out individually to those guests who’d really like to have one.
-(Instead of obtaining a physical map, the company will try very hard to steer you towards using its official app, which has a digital map built into it.)
+Entering the theme parks: grabbing one of those trusty park guides is slightly different, as Universal no longer has them sitting out on shelves, where multiple people can touch them – instead, employees hand them out individually to those guests who’d really like to have one.
+(Instead of obtaining a physical map, the company has been trying very hard to steer you towards using its official app, which has a digital map built into it.)

-Experiencing the attractions: the most popular rides will utilize Virtual Line, just like Race Through New York Starring Jimmy Fallon and Fast & Furious – Supercharged already do (essentially, you use the Universal Orlando app or kiosks stationed outside of the attractions to nab a return time).
-All single-rider lines will be discontinued, since travel parties will board the ride vehicles together, as a group, with spaces being left on the seats and rows around them.
+Experiencing the attractions: depending upon the crowd flow and wait times, certain rides may utilize Virtual Line, just like Race Through New York Starring Jimmy Fallon and Fast & Furious – Supercharged already do (essentially, you use the Universal Orlando app or QR codes posted outside of the attractions to nab a return time).
+All single-rider lines have been discontinued, since travel parties board the ride vehicles together, as a group, with spaces being left on the seats and rows around them.
 And every guest must use hand sanitizer prior to climbing aboard.

-Furthermore, there are a couple more odds and ends to make note of: 3D glasses will now be individually handed out (just like those park maps); the misters on the various attractions – yes, that Universal staple – will either be reduced or removed entirely; locker areas will have visitors pulsed into them, with the extra precaution of every other locker bank going unused; actors will no longer stick around after shows for meet-‘n-greets and will now, instead, pose for photos on the stage afterwards; all child play areas, such as Fievel’s Playland and Camp Jurassic, along with all parades will be temporarily suspended; and, finally, if the ride involves “significant” amounts of water, you won’t be required to wear your face mask.
+Furthermore, there are a couple more odds and ends to make note of: 3D glasses are now individually handed out (just like those park maps); the misters on the various attractions – yes, that Universal staple – have either been reduced or removed entirely; locker areas have visitors pulsed into them, with the extra precaution of every other locker bank going unused; actors no longer stick around after shows for meet-‘n-greets and now, instead, pose for photos on the stage afterwards; all child play areas, such as Fievel’s Playland and Camp Jurassic, along with all parades are temporarily suspended; and, finally, if the ride involves “significant” amounts of water, you aren’t required to wear your face mask.

-Eating in the parks: menus will come in single-use form, allowing patrons to toss them once they’re done eating, and silverware will come prepackaged.
-And as at CityWalk, Universal will strongly recommend using mobile order and cashless payment options, such as Apple Pay.
+Eating in the parks: menus come in single-use form, allowing patrons to toss them once they’re done eating (or keep them as a free “souvenir”), and silverware comes prepackaged.
+And as at CityWalk, Universal strongly recommends using mobile order and cashless payment options, such as Apple Pay.

 Volcano Bay: according to Universal, the Centers for Disease Control and Prevention “has stated that well-maintained pools using chlorine and bromine are known to inactivate the virus.”
-Still, life vests will be regularly cleaned, the quantity of inner tubes in the lazy or action rivers will be lessened, the number of riders on each raft will be reduced, and lounge chairs will be arranged in clusters that are spaced six feet apart for individual groups’ usage.
+Still, life vests are regularly cleaned, the quantity of inner tubes in the lazy or action rivers has been lessened, the number of riders on each raft is limited, and lounge chairs have been arranged in clusters that are spaced six feet apart for individual groups’ usage.
 (Also, face coverings aren’t allowed on the slides or in the pools.)

 How are the other theme parks different?
 Despite being overwhelmingly similar to Universal, the other Orlando operators have a couple of different practices on the books.
 At LEGOLAND, for instance, cash has been discontinued as a valid payment type.

-Disney, meanwhile, has said it’s going to install plexiglass barriers at a lot of its cash registers, will enforce social distancing on its monorails and buses, discontinue makeovers and fireworks shows, push mobile ordering at even more food locations, and, most notably, institute a reservation system that will “require all guests to obtain a reservation for park entry in advance.”
-In order to better manage this last point, the company has halted all new theme-park ticket sales for the time being, and it will allow all individuals who already have admission, along with annual passholders, to make these reservations in phases.
-(Also, please be aware that the temperature-screening areas will be positioned right at the front gates of Disney World’s theme parks.)
+Disney, meanwhile, has said it’s going to install plexiglass barriers at a lot of its cash registers, will enforce social distancing on its monorails and buses, discontinue makeovers and fireworks shows, push mobile ordering at even more food locations, and, most notably, institute a reservation system that will “require all guests to obtain a reservation for park entry in advance” (more on this in just a moment).

 What about the theme-park resorts’ hotels?